The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 International entry status: Entry is partially open for citizens and permanent residents of Italy

 Conditions of entry:

-The information above was last checked on 6/13/21.
-Remember to review the latest COVID-19 travel safety regulations for your train between Milan and Zurich as this information can change.
+The information above was last checked on 9/20/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Zurich from Milan before traveling.